SHIFT 2021 INSPIRING YOUNG PEOPLE

 How will young people respond to the past year?
 How can we give young people a platform to inspire change?
 How can we enable the future generation to have a voice?
 How can we support young people in the community in a post-pandemic Wiltshire?

 SHIFT is an exciting new project created by Wiltshire Creative which is amplifying young voices through the arts.
 Led by two Associate Artists and our Young Ambassadors, we aim to programme a series of pan-arts events and work to showcase young voices in the community.

 The COVID-19 pandemic has had a profound impact on the way we live our lives and raised serious and pressing questions about our future, and it is young people who will eventually answer these questions.
 SHIFT will give young people a platform to express how they think we should move forwards and what change we need to see in the community.
-The SHIFT programme will comprise of a range of projects and events including:
+The SHIFT programme will comprise of a range of digital and live projects and events.

 - Developing a manifesto

 - Get Involved